-The Charles C. Baum Film and Visual Storytelling Department is a new program at the Baltimore School for the Arts now in its second year.
+Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its third year.

-We are seeking students with a passion for film and the collaborative art of moviemaking.
+We are seeking students with passion for film and the collaborative art of movie-making.
 At the core of the program are the principles of visual storytelling and an emphasis on writing.

 Only current 8th grade students may apply.

-You may bring in some work that is film related, for example:
+You may bring in some of your work that is film related, for example:

 A screen play or script

 Up to 3 photographs